Katello/hammer-cli-katello/README.md

 cd ..; cd -
 ```

 Before we bundle, we need to setup our local Gemfile.
-Edit `Gemfile.local` in your hammer-cli-katello directory to point to the local projects instead of using the gems.
+Edit `Gemfile.local.rb` in your hammer-cli-katello directory to point to the local projects instead of using the gems.
 Enter the following:

 ```ruby
 # vim:ft=ruby